lpaschka37/Project1/README.md

 ## Acceptance_Criteria

 ```
-GIVEN Camp Locator Locator
+GIVEN Camp Finding Application
 WHEN I search for a city display campground locations
 THEN I am presented with a list of campground locations with in a predetermined radius.
 WHEN I click "get Details" button I am taken to a new page.
 THEN I am presented with additional campground details, directions and local weather forecast.
 WHEN I click "Back to Home" button I am returned to the home page.
-THEN I can enter another city to search
+THEN I can enter another city to search or choose a different campground.

 ```